conan-io/docs/tutorial/consuming_packages/getting_started/different_configurations.rst

 the same directory then in the *PATH* directories.
 On OSX, it will search in the directories declared in *DYLD_LIBRARY_PATH* as on Linux will use the *LD_LIBRARY_PATH*.

-Conan provides a mechanism to define those variables and make possible for executables to find and load these shared libraries.
+Conan provides a mechanism to define those variables and make it possible, for executables, to find and load these shared libraries.
 This mechanism is the ``VirtualRunEnv`` generator.
 If you check the output folder you will see that Conan generated a new file called ``conanrun.sh/bat``.
 This is the result of automatically invoking that ``VirtualRunEnv``